Updated July 20, 2021

 Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood.

-When it comes to barn demolition, it's especially common for a contractor—or just a guy with a pick-up truck—to tell you they'll come and remove the easy-to-remove wood and pay you for it.
+When it comes to barn demolition, it's especially common for a contractor—or just a person with a pick-up truck—to tell you they'll come and remove the easy-to-remove barn wood and pay you for it.
+This is not the same as barn demolition and will leave you with a useless heap on your property that you'll still have to have demolished and/or hauled away.

-The barn demolition contractor you hire should have the heavy equipment needed to take apart a barn, not just his two hands and a hammer (unless that's the type of service you're looking for).
+The barn demolition contractor you hire should have the heavy equipment needed to take apart a barn, not just their two hands and a hammer (unless that's the type of service you're looking for).

 Bottom line: Your contractor should come with positive reviews from other customers, preferably someone you know and trust, and be appropriately licensed and insured to perform barn demolition in your area

-It may take a little research on your part to find the right company for the job.
+Reputable barn demolition specialists are not located in every area and it may take a little research on your part to find the right company for the job.

 The contractors you speak with should have no problem going over the barn demolition process in detail with you.